Lahoh: Regional consumption

-In Somalia, Djibouti, and in parts of Ethiopia and Kenya, for breakfast (which is where lahoh is typically eaten), it is consumed with subag (a Somali butter/ghee), olive oil, sesame oil, and sugar or honey or "beer" (liver and onions), "suqaar" (stir-fry meat), or with "odkac/muqmad".
+In Somalia, Djibouti, and in parts of Ethiopia and Kenya, for breakfast, it is consumed with subag (a Somali butter/ghee), olive oil, sesame oil, and sugar or honey or "beer" (liver and onions), "suqaar" (stir-fry meat), or with "odkac/muqmad".
 Occasionally, it is eaten for lunch with a Somali stew, soup, or curry.
 It is almost always consumed with Somali tea.

+In Yemen, the bread may be served as an appetizer in a dish known as shafuta.
+It may also be eaten with saltah and condiments like zhug.
 It can also be found in Israel, where it was introduced by Yemenite Jews who immigrated there.